cipher813/rl_continuous_control/report.md

 For the multi-agent implementation, we can [share experience amongst agents to accelerate learning](https://ai.googleblog.com/2016/10/how-robots-can-acquire-new-skills-from.html).
 We do this by using the same memory ReplayBuffer for all agents.

+The base model in this repo utilizes the DDPG algorithm.

 **D4PG**

+D4PG was introduced by DeepMind as a conference paper for the [International Conference on Learning Representations (ICLR) 2018](https://iclr.cc/archive/www/doku.php%3Fid=iclr2018:main.html).
+This modifies the DDPG algorithm with the use of a distributional version of the critic update, as well as use of N-step returns and prioritized experience replay.

+A work in progress version of this algorithm is also available in this repo.

 **PPO**

+PPO was introduced by OpenAI in 2017 as an algorithm which alternates between "sampling data through interaction with the environment, and optimizing a 'surrogate' objective function using stochastic gradient ascent."

 **TD3**

+Published by McGill University and the University of Amsterdam for the [International Conference on Machine Learning (ICML) 2018](https://icml.cc/Conferences/2018), TD3 seeks to minimize the effects of overestimated value estimates from function approximation errors.
+Building from DDPG, the algorithm takes the minimum value between a pair of critics to limit overestimation, and delays policy updates to reduce per-update error.

 <a name="hyperparameters"></a>
 ## Hyperparameters